 - Preheat oven to 350°F (177°C).
 Spray a 9×5 inch loaf pan with nonstick spray.

 - Make the streusel first: Whisk the flour, sugar, and cinnamon together in a medium bowl.
 Cut in the cold butter with a pastry cutter, your hands, or two forks until mixture resembles pea-size crumbs.
+It’s important to keep the streusel cold, so place in the refrigerator (covered or uncovered) until ready to use in step 4.

 - Make the bread: Whisk the flour, baking soda, and salt together in a large bowl.
 In a medium bowl, whisk the egg, brown sugar, and granulated sugar together until combined.
 Whisk in the buttermilk, oil, vanilla, and orange zest.
 Pour the wet ingredients into the dry ingredients, then whisk to completely combine.
 Avoid over-mixing.
 Fold in the cranberries and nuts (if using).